dankswoops/SwoopsHud/README.md

 CURRENT BUGS BEING FIXED IN ORDER:
 1. RankPanel is post game scoreboard
 1. Dual on custom scoreboard is broken
+1. round shadow time is in spectator? but not the white number

 CURRENT UPDATES IN ORDER:
 1. Create TF2HUDS.com